Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Sound: Water + Wind

 Why it matters: Environmental psychologists call this “auditory masking” — natural sounds (water, wind, birdsong) override urban noise and internal rumination.
 The irregular, non-repetitive quality of water and wind chime sounds is key: your brain can't predict the next note, which keeps it gently engaged rather than anxious.
-Our top picks here are the AISITIN solar fountain (affordable, zero-installation water sound) and Woodstock Amazing Grace chimes (instrument-grade tuning that never sounds chaotic).
+Our top picks here are the AISITIN solar fountain (competitively priced, zero-installation water sound) and Woodstock Amazing Grace chimes (instrument-grade tuning that never sounds chaotic).

 Scent: Aromatherapy Herbs